chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 You can configure Chef Automate Integration App from your ServiceNow or Chef Automate instance.

 `feed_interval`
-: Valid values: `2` to `8` hours, based on the number of nodes.
-Increase the `feed_interval` to configure more nodes.
+: The frequency in hours for refreshing the data feed.
+The duration between data feed refreshes is proportional to the node count, with more nodes requiring higher settings.
+Valid values: Any integer in the range of `2` to `8`.
+Default: 2.

 `node_batch_size`
 : The testing executed for a benchmark.
 The size of a compliance scan is proportional to the number of profiles applied.
 Scans exceeding 4MB may fail or display incorrectly in reports.
 Use a lower `node_batch_size` setting to reduce the number of profiles applied in a single batch.
 Valid values: Between `1` and `30`.
-Default: `15`
+Default: `15`.

 ### Configure Chef Automate from ServiceNow